-Only five miles long, it was abandoned and forgotten in its final years and became so obscured by vegetation and surrounding development that you’d never know it was there.
+Only five miles long, it was abandoned and forgotten in its final years and became so obscured by vegetation and the encroachment of residential development that you’d never know it was there.

 But beginning in 1941 it helped to win a war.

 In 1940 as America looked east it saw war in Europe.
 As America looked west it saw war in Asia.
 Meanwhile relations between Japan and the United States were deteriorating.
 Reading the storm clouds on both horizons, the Fort Worth chamber of commerce began lobbying the federal government and Consolidated Aircraft Corporation to select Fort Worth as the site of a Consolidated military aircraft factory.

 One day later Star-Telegram publisher Amon Carter in a lengthy statement printed on page 1 recognized all the organizations that had helped secure the plant for Fort Worth.
 He also outlined some of the future responsibilities of the city.
 Fort Worth would have to provide land for the bomber plant and for an adjacent airfield where pilots could train to fly the planes built at the bomber plant.
 Fort Worth would have to provide infrastructure for the plant and airfield: utilities and a four-lane highway.

 And tucked away in Carter’s statement was this short sentence.
 Why a spur track?
 To haul in first the material to build the bomber plant and then the parts to build the bombers.